 Try using the Blended Retirement System’s official military pay calculator.
-You may be surprised at how fast tiny contributions today can grow into a fat nest egg of BRS lump-sum retirement payments or steady withdrawals from your Thrift Savings Plan, or TSP, over retirement.
+You may be surprised at how fast tiny contributions today can grow into a fat nest egg of BRS lump-sum retirement payments or steady withdrawals from your Thrift Savings Plan over retirement.

 How to fill out each section of the BRS calculator